HuanPham5/genai-assignment-2/README.md

 Copy the API keys over to the ".soonerai.env" file and replace the "your_key_here" With the API keys

-# How to run the chatbot
+# How to run the VLM classifier

 run the script by typing